pgasz/chrome-extention-linker/README.md

 - preventing repeats (you can add only unique value)
 - saving the URL of active browser tag [clicking the "SAVE TAB" button]
 - deleting all of the stored links [double clicking the "DELETE ALL" button]
-- opening each stored link in new browser tag [clicking the link]
+- opening each stored link in a new browser tag [clicking the link]
-- remove each link separately [clicking red "x" next to the link]
+- removing each link separately [clicking red "x" next to the link]
-- coping list of the stored links in clipboard [clicking the "COPY" button]
+- copying the list of the stored links in clipboard [clicking the "COPY" button]

 ## Overview
 ...